firius2010/Verilog-AModelingofanElectrophotonicEmitter-Waveguide-Detector-EWD-SystemCompatiblewithStandardCMOS/README.md

 These lines define the optical nature and discipline settings required for the simulation.
 Be sure to add these lines to your "disciplines.vams" file as specified to ensure proper simulation behavior.

+4. **Edit Verilog-A Files:**

+   - Open the file "veriloga.va" located within the "LEC_macromodel" folder.
+   - Locate the lines containing:
+     ```
+     R=$table_model(Area,V(inp,inn),"/home/thedock/DoctoradoFausto/lookupLEC.txt","3S,3L");
+     ```
+     Edit the path within the double quotes to reflect the location where you downloaded and extracted the contents of the "LookUp.zip" file on your system.

+   - Similarly, open the "veriloga.va" file within the "wavesensor_macromodel" folder.
+   - Find the line:
+     ```
+     id = $table_model(OptPwr(opt),vds,"/mnt/hgfs/Compartido Con Maquinas Virtuales/lookupWaved.txt","3S,3L");
+     ```
+     Adjust the path within the double quotes to match the location where you downloaded and extracted the contents of the "LookUp.zip" file on your system.

-4. Restart your Cadence session if it was already initiated.
+5. Restart your Cadence session if it was already initiated.

 These steps will ensure that the library is properly imported and accessible within your Cadence environment.